WomenWhoCode/AndroidWorkshops_BCN/Day 4 - Networking/README.md

 Now you will have to write the method which should do 3 things: delete the content of doggos, add all the new doggos param (it) to doggos and finally we need to notify the adapter of the change.

 5) Image loading

 We will use the [Glide](https://github.com/bumptech/glide) library to display the images.
 The JSON object only contains the url with the image location but it still needs to be downloaded and used for the image view.
 In `DoggosAdapter` replace the line image.setImageResource(doggo.image) by

+Run the app and press `see more doggos` button, what do you see? oh no the images are all stretched :scream:
+This can be fixed easily: Open `layout_doggo_item.xml` and replace set the `scaleType` to `centerInside`.
+Run the app again, you will see how the images are loaded little by little when you scroll the list.

+If you want to practice more you can do the next codelab: https://codelabs.developers.google.com/codelabs/kotlin-android-training-internet-images/index.html?index=..%2F..android-kotlin-fundamentals#0

+Our app starts to look more and more like a real app, doesn't it?